Get access to everything we publish when you sign up for Outside+ Join today!.

 Food and drink

 Give your tree a gallon of water every 7 to 10 days when it hasn’t rained.
-Each spring and fall, scratch a couple inches of mature compost into the top layer of soil mixture to nourish the tree and keep it bearing fruit season after season.
+Each spring and fall, scratch a couple of inches of mature compost into the top layer of soil mixture to nourish the tree and keep it bearing fruit season after season.